 Negotiation vs. Confrontation

-Courts prefer to see family law disputes resolved amicably, and they will encourage the parties to reach agreement on issues such as property division and child custody.
+Courts prefer to see family law disputes resolved amicably, and they will encourage the parties to reach an agreement on issues such as property division and child custody.
 The court will not accept a negotiated agreement, however, if it violates a principle such as “the best interests of the child.”
 Moreover, in some cases, no agreement can be reached.
-At Batson Nolan, we can protect your interests whether your dispute is resolved amicably or confrontationally.
+At Batson Nolan PLC, our Springfield family attorneys can protect your interests whether your dispute is resolved amicably or confrontationally.

 “Katy Olita, Christy Bartee, and all their associates are top of the line.” – Alana Ward, March 27, 2018